SwimmingTiger/LibTotemInfo/README.md

 # LibTotemInfo-1.0
 A compatible implementation of `GetTotemInfo()` API for WoW Classic 1.13.3.

+## Discarded

+I noticed that Wow Classic 1.13.4 has been added `GetTotemInfo()` and `GetTotemTimeLeft()` back.

+So I don't think we need this addon anymore.

+Please consider removing `!LibTotemInfo` to see if the other addon is working well.

 ## Desc
 You should know that Blizzard removed the totem information API from Wow Classic 1.13.3, which caused many totem timers to not work.